-- (a) To fund tribal government operations or programs; - (b) To provide for the general welfare of the Indian tribe and its members; - (c) To promote tribal economic development; - (d) To donate to charitable organizations;

-- (e) To help fund operations of local government agencies of the State and its political subdivisions; or - (f) to provide per capita payments to the Standing Rock Sioux Tribe enrollees in accordance with the Indian Gaming Regulatory Act.
+- (a) To fund tribal government operations or programs; - (b) To provide for the general welfare of the Indian tribe and its members: - (c) To promote tribal economic development, in accordance with the compacts of North Dakota and South Dakota; - (d) To donate to charitable organizations; or - (e) To help fund operations of local government agencies of the State and its political subdivisions. - (f) To provide per capita payments to the Standing Rock Sioux Tribe enrollees in accordance with the Indian Gaming Regulatory Act.

-Section 23-404.
-Audits
+23-404.
+Audits.

 In compliance with 25 U.S.C. §2710(b)(2)(C) and (D), all gaming activities shall be subject to an audit by independent certified accountants, not less than annually.
 The audit shall include all contracts for supplies, services or concessions for a contract amount in excess of \$25,000 annually (except contracts for professional legal or accounting services) relating to Class II or Class III gaming.
-The audit shall be arranged by the licensee conducting the gaming, who shall provide a copy of the audit to the Tribal Gaming Commission Chairman-Executive Secretary upon completion.
-The Chairman-Executive Secretary shall thereafter forward the audit report to the Tribal Council, Tribal Gaming Commission, and the National Indian Gaming Commission.
+The audit shall be arranged by the licensee conducting the gaming, who shall provide a copy of the audit to the Tribal Gaming Department upon completion.
+The Department shall thereafter forward the audit report to the Tribal Council, Tribal Gaming Commission, the National Indian Gaming Commission, and any other entity or agency as provided for in the compacts with North Dakota and South Dakota.

-Section 23-405.
-Environmental and Public Health and Safety Standards
+23-405.
+Environmental And Public Health And Safety Standards.

 In compliance with 25 U.S.C. §2710(b)(2)(E), the construction and maintenance of any gaming facility, and the operation of gaming activities, shall be conducted in a manner which adequately protects the environment and the public health and safety, and for that purpose shall comply with all applicable health, safety and environmental standards enacted by the Tribe.
 Those standards generally imposed by the laws and regulations of the State of North Dakota relating to public facilities with regard to building, sanitary, and health standards and fire safety shall be deemed to be incorporated by this Ordinance as the laws of the Tribe applicable to gaming facilities of the Tribe on the North Dakota portion of the Reservation, provided however that such state laws have no force or effect on the Reservation other than by incorporation into this Ordinance, and provided further that if an approved management agreement stipulates that national building, electric and fire codes apply, then those standards shall be used.
+The Gaming Commission shall arrange to have quarterly or such other inspections as may be necessary to fulfill the obligations imposed by this Section.

 Those standards generally imposed by the laws and regulations of the State of South Dakota relating to public facilities with regard to building, sanitary, and health standards and fire safety shall be deemed to be incorporated by this Ordinance as the laws of the Tribe applicable to gaming facilities of the Tribe on the South Dakota portion of the Reservation, provided however, that such state laws have no force or effect on the Reservation other than by incorporation into this Ordinance.
+The Gaming Commission shall arrange to have quarterly or such other inspections as may be necessary to fulfill the obligations imposed by this Section.

-Section 23-406.
-Status as a Tribal Subdivision
+23-406.
+Status As A Tribal Subdivision.